TobiMayr/url-shortener/readme.md

 ## Ideas for improvement

+### Code
+- add logging
+- find a better way to log visits.
+Right now, only the existing endpoints get tracked.
+For every new request, code has to be added.
+Needs to be made more generic
+- other fields might be interesting to track.
+Like latency or status code

 ### Scalability
 - create cloud instance for the database (right now db is part of django project)
-- run this API in kubernetes (e.g. on AWS EKS)
+- run this API in kubernetes (e.g. on AWS EKS).
+Scaling horizontally, accessing same RDS (which also can be scaled)
 - add an in-memory db that is used for the get requests

 ### Functionality